SUMMER has proven to be a mixed bag in Leeton shire so far in 2022.

 Those heading out to the river should always be mindful of their surroundings, practice water safety tips and should not leave any rubbish behind.

-THOSE looking for a more central place for a swim this summer should look no further than the Leeton pool (unless they are among the lucky who have one in their own backyard).
+THOSE looking for a more central place for a swim this summer should look no further than the Leeton Regional Aquatic Centre (unless they are among the lucky who have one in their own backyard).

-It's a cheap option and there's plenty of shade and grass to relax, not to mention smaller pools for the little ones.
+It's a cheap option and there's plenty of shade and grass to relax, not to mention smaller pools for the little ones that come complete with new features.

 The kiosk is also open for snacks and the grassy areas also have plenty of room to kick a ball around or play a bit of backyard cricket.